apache/tvm/apps/cpp_rpc/README.md

   make runtime
 ```
 - Use `./tvm_rpc server` to start the RPC server

+## Usage (Windows)
+- Build tvm with the argument -DUSE_CPP_RPC
+- Install [LLVM pre-build binaries](https://releases.llvm.org/download.html), making sure to select the option to add it to the PATH.
+- Verify Python 3.6 or newer is installed and in the PATH.
+- Use `<tmv_output_dir>\tvm_rpc.exe` to start the RPC server

 ## How it works
 - The tvm runtime dll is linked along with this executable and when the RPC server starts it will load the tvm runtime library.